alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 `<infer ItemType is Equatable>`.

-**A written literal is its own refinement proof.** The Compiler reads the value of a literal, so `2` is a NonZeroInteger. `@::remainder(dividingBy 2)` answers a bare Integer, and there is no Optional to take apart.
-It proves the same things where it stands as the RECEIVER: `4::squareRoot()` reaches `namespace NonNegativeInteger` and `[1, 2]::firstItem()` reaches `namespace NonEmptyList`.
+**A written literal is its own refinement proof.** The Compiler reads the value of a literal, so `2` is a NonZeroInteger and `1/2` a NonZeroRational — a written Rational is read as the pair the runtime keeps it as, so `2/4` proves what `1/2` proves. `@::remainder(dividingBy 2)` answers a bare Integer, and there is no Optional to take apart.
+It proves the same things where it stands as the
+RECEIVER: `4::squareRoot()` reaches `namespace NonNegativeInteger`, `1/2::reciprocal()` reaches `namespace NonZeroRational`, and `[1, 2]::firstItem()` reaches `namespace NonEmptyList`.
 A value the Program is handed carries no such proof and goes through the predicate instead — which is why a body or a harness that has to reach the unproven entry computes its operand.

 **A written Method REPLACES a Protocol's provided one on that Namespace's own rung.** `Equatable` writes `isNot` and `Orderable` writes six Methods, and every